CalinMihai/CalinMihai/README.md

 - 🔭 I’m currently working on improving my programming skills.
 - 🌱 I’m currently learning Android Development.
-- 🎓 I'm a college graduate.
+- 🎓 I'm a Computer Science college graduate.
-- 🤔 I’m looking for help with Machine Learning Reasearch
+- 🏢 I've been working as a Data Scientist/ Engineering since 2021.
-- 😄 Pronouns: He/His
+- 🤔 I’m looking for help with my Machine Learning Reasearch.
-- ⚡ Fun fact: I'm a pretty big fan of fighting games
+- ⚡ Fun fact: I'm a pretty big fan of fighting games.

 <!--
 - 👯 I’m looking to collaborate on ...